 Alzheimer's UK provide information on the symptoms and diagnosis of dementia to help GPs/clinicians offer support post-diagnosis.

-GPs/ACPsmay refer patients to memory clinics.
-Clinics can offer further diagnosis, memory tests and more support to people living with dementia.
-The organisation Live Better with Dementia provide more information on memory clinics.
+GPs/ACPs may refer patients to memory clinics.
+Clinics can offer further diagnosis, memory tests and more support to people living with dementia Find memory services - NHS (www.nhs.uk)

 Care planning for people living with Dementia